flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Root Cause^^

-    There is actually no anti-ice capability in MSFS and Asobo currently has no plans to add it in the near future.
+    There is actually no anti-ice capability in MSFS, and Asobo currently has no plans to add it in the near future.

     The anti-ice systems therefore work as deice systems (after the fact) rather than anti-ice systems (preventive).

     ^^Possible Solution or Workaround^^

-    No workaround but flights should not be impacted too much by this.
+    No workaround, but flights should not be impacted too much by this.

     ^^Additional Information^^

-     Consequence of this MSFS behaviour is that the auto probe/windshield heat will not always prevent ice from forming on the windshield or the pitot probe.
-Although the ice should melt fairly quickly (and no need to switch from auto to on), the windshield can still freeze over and you can lose airspeed information upon first entering icing conditions if they are severe enough.
+     The consequence of this MSFS behavior is that the auto-probe/windshield heat will not always prevent ice from forming on the windshield or the pitot probe.
+Although the ice should melt fairly quickly (and no need to switch from auto to on), the windshield can still freeze over, and you can lose airspeed information upon first entering icing conditions if they are severe enough.

     The same goes for wing and engine anti-ice - turning them on before ice actually forms may not prevent ice from forming there, but it should melt fairly quickly.